 Police respond to a shooting on North 11th Street in Baton Rouge

-BATON ROUGE - Baton Rouge police responded to a suspected shooting on North 11th Street near the Elysian Apartments, this happened around 10:30 Monday night.
+BATON ROUGE - Police said a shooting that happened on North 11th Street Monday night was ruled to be a suicide.

-WBRZ has reached out to law enforcement for more information about what lead to the shooting and whether anyone was arrested.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.